-This project analyses the political drivers of the adoption and implementation of two forms of social protection – social assistance, including cash transfers and public works and health insurance.
+This project analyses the political drivers of the adoption and implementation of two forms of social protection – social assistance, including cash transfers and public works, and health insurance.

 The nature of the political settlement emerges as a central factor in shaping capacity and commitment to social protection.
 Comparative analysis shows a clear divergence between the dominant coalitions and the other cases.

-In contrast, the main motivation for political elites in the other cases has been to secure local level political support in the context of lower level shifts such as competitive pressures in the political settlement.
-Social assistance programmes in these cases appear vulnerable to political influence and implementation is frequently driven by local-level political incentives, delivering visible benefits to secure support.
+In contrast, the main motivation for political elites in the other cases has been to secure local-level political support in the context of lower-level shifts, such as competitive pressures in the political settlement.
+Social assistance programmes in these cases appear vulnerable to political influence, and implementation is frequently driven by local-level political incentives, delivering visible benefits to secure support.

 In terms of elite commitment, there appears to be a divergence between commitment to social assistance and to health insurance.
-The strongest cases of elite commitment to social assistance derive from perceived threats to the political settlement to which social protection is seen as a potential solution.
-In contrast, elite commitment to expanding health insurance is linked to long term thinking enabled by the stable nature of the political settlement and ideological commitments.
+The strongest cases of elite commitment to social assistance derive from perceived threats to the political settlement, to which social protection is seen as a potential solution.
+In contrast, elite commitment to expanding health insurance is linked to long-term thinking enabled by the stable nature of the political settlement and ideological commitments.

-Five main factors influencing commitment to social assistance:
+Main factors influencing commitment to social assistance:

-2. Whether the ruling coalition has a programmatic agenda focused on development and poverty reduction
+2. Whether the ruling coalition has a programmatic agenda focused on development and poverty reduction.

-3. The presence of a coherent policy coalition comprising both government and development partners
+3. The presence of a coherent policy coalition, comprising both government and development partners.

-5. Bottom up pressures for expansion of social assistance from civil society and MPs.
+5. Bottom-up pressures for expansion of social assistance from civil society and MPs.

-5. The use of free-to-access healthcare as a competing form of rent distribution.
+7. The use of free-to-access healthcare as a competing form of rent distribution.